rebkwok/django-notices/README.md

 To show a new notice, add another Notice instance with an incremented version number.

+### configure settings
+`NOTICES_COLOUR`: Change the colour of the popup with any css colour `NOTICES_SAFE`: Mark notices content as safe - allow any arbitrary html.
+Default False.

 ### via django settings

 Override the Notice model by adding to your `settings.py`: